Adam Giles: 2016 election and electoral changes

-By Sunday morning, all but one member of Giles' cabinet, Gary Higgins, had been defeated, and Giles was in danger of being rolled in his own seat as well.
+By Sunday morning, all but one member of Giles's cabinet, Gary Higgins, had been defeated, and Giles was in danger of being rolled in his own seat as well.
 After a redistribution, he went into the election sitting on a seemingly insurmountable majority of 19.6 percent—on paper, the fourth-safest CLP seat in the Territory.
 Additionally, Labor has usually run dead in Alice Springs.
 It had only come close to winning a seat in inner Alice Springs twice before 2016, and had never come particularly close to winning Braitling.
 However, on election night, Giles lost 20 percent of his primary vote from 2012.
 ABC projections showed him trailing Labor challenger Dale Wakefield, with Giles on 49.9 percent to Wakefield's 50.1 percent—a lead that increased as returns came in during the week after the election.
 By 2 September, Wakefield led Giles by 23 votes—well within the threshold for a recount under Territory election law.
 The recount took place on 5 September, and confirmed that Wakefield was still leading on a knife-edge.
 When the final result was announced, Wakefield won the seat with a margin of 27 votes on a swing of 19.9 percent, making Giles the second Majority Leader/Chief Minister to lose his own seat.
 At this same election, Mills, the man Giles had rolled three years earlier, took back his old seat as an independent.
 Even before it was confirmed that Giles had been rolled in his own seat, he resigned as leader of what remained of the CLP, and Higgins was elected his successor.

 Giles later told AM that he had known for some time that the CLP would not be re-elected, but felt compelled to "put on a shiny face with the pearly whites" in order to maintain morale.
 Despite leading the CLP to such a massive defeat, he has expressed interest in running for the Senate, prompting former Chief Minister Shane Stone to demand that Giles stay in the Territory in order to "repent" and "help repair the damage" to the CLP.

 Media career

 On 6 May 2018, Giles began hosting a weekly half-hour discussion show on Sky News Australia, titled The Adam Giles Show.

 In August 2018, Giles conducted an interview with Blair Cottrell, chairman of the far-right extremist group the United Patriots Front (UPF).
-Following a public outcry, Giles' program was put "in recess", and Sky News stated it regretted featuring the interview on the channel, and that it was an "error of judgement".
+Following a public outcry, Giles's program was put "in recess", and Sky News stated it regretted featuring the interview on the channel, and that it was an "error of judgement".
 The show returned to air two months later in October.